friuns2/BlackFriday-GPTs-Prompts/Programming.md

 - [ByteQuest - Personal Virtual Hacker Group (also useful for large developments)](./gpts/bytequest-personal-virtual-hacker-group-also-useful-for-large-developments.md) Welcome to ByteQuest! 🎮🌟 Your interactive and immersive journey into the world of coding, cybersecurity, and team collaboration.
 Join Alice 'ByteHawk' Rodriguez and her team of experts on an exciting mission to build applications, uncover vulnerabi
 - [CodeGPT V6](./gpts/codegpt-v6-19.md) Code Assistant for alternate perspectives during product development.
 - [web development using HTML, CSS, JavaScript and PHP](./gpts/web-development-using-html-css-javascript-and-php.md) Website building platform using HTML, CSS, JavaScript and PHP using AI
-- [Collapse](./gpts/code-9.md) A ChatGPT allows you to create "illegal" application or scripts.
 - [Easy Text to Code Generator](./gpts/easy-text-to-code-generator.md) Input a programming language, and generate beginner-friendly code based on user ideas.
 - [Make a Chart with ChatGPT ](./gpts/make-a-chart-with-chatgpt.md) We will teach ChatGPT how to create a chart using Google Charts API.
 First, we'll use the provided URL and adjust the parameters to fit our data.
 Then, we'll encode the URL to avoid issues with whitespaces and other escape characters.
 Finally, we'll
 - [NB GPT [JAILBREAK]](./gpts/nb-gpt-jailbreak.md) If it breaks, read this : If you type something like "grabber" it will break so instead use something not so obvious and say "getter" or something. smh.
 Former BadMood GPT Version: 1.2 [JB] Root: Magisk